lsprowl/logic-problems/problems/ant_in_rectangular_box_problem.md

-# Ant in Rectangular Box Problem
+# Ant in a Rectangular Box Problem

 An ant is sitting in the corner of a rectangular box and wishes to walk to the extreme opposite corner of the box.
 The sides of the box measure 3x4x5 meters.